tcl002/CSE151AProject/README.md

 | Macro avg| 0.86      | 0.81   | 0.83     | 885     |
 | Weighted avg | 0.85  | 0.85   | 0.84     | 885     |

+When constructing our DNN model, we experimented with both hyperparameter tuning and K-fold cross-validation.

-#### Model Fitting Graph
+#### Model Fitting Graph - (Hyperparameter Tuning)
-Using hyperparameters only
 ![overfitting_neural_net](https://github.com/tcl002/CSE151AProject/blob/98ee683fd2b81cc18b313a54794dec4d9ef4246d/graphs/Neural%20Net/trainvaildloss.png)

+In the graph above, there is a clear divergence between the training and validation loss after hyperparameter tuning which is indicative of overfitting.

-#### Model Fitting Graph
+#### Model Fitting Graph - (Hyperparameter Tuning + K-Fold Cross Validation)
-Using K-fold and hyperparameters
 ![second_neural_net](https://github.com/tcl002/CSE151AProject/blob/98ee683fd2b81cc18b313a54794dec4d9ef4246d/graphs/Neural%20Net/avgloss.png)

+To address the possibility of an overfitted model, we introduced K-fold cross-validation alongside hyperparameter tuning, in which we see a similar trend between the training and validation loss, which is indicative of a well-generalized model.

-_Model 3: Support Vector Machine (SVM)_
+### Model 3: Support Vector Machine (SVM)
 The SVM model achieved an accuracy of 0.86, a precision of 0.85, and a recall of 0.83 for the testing data, and achieved an accuracy of 0.9, a precision of 0.90, and a recall of 0.86 for the training data.
+Optimal performance was achieved with C=100, a polynomial kernel, and a degree of 1.

 #### Testing Metrics Report
 |          | Precision | Recall | F1-score | Support |
 |----------|-----------|--------|----------|---------|